hannahlu/comp160-engineering/README.md

 However, several creative technologies and strategies have been designed to improve games for the visually impaired, using music to signify transitions \cite{Lotto}, echoes to describe 3D spaces \cite{5}, specially designed gaming devices \cite{Ohtsuka}, and the conversion of images into sounds \cite{Marshall}.

-Within software engineering, developers often face tight deadlines which may prevent accessibility from being prioritized in the engineering of games \cite{softwaredevelopers} \cite{Issues in student valuing of software engineering best practices}.
+Within software engineering, developers often face tight deadlines which may prevent accessibility from being prioritized in the engineering of games \cite{3} \cite{Issues in student valuing of software engineering best practices}.
 This paper aims to explore how mainstream games can learn from software designed specifically for the visually impaired and to highlight obstacles facing the development of accessible games.

 ### Case Studies
 * AudioQuake: